mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 advanced and was developed by a culture so different than that of Humaniti that the assumption is natural.
-However, there is no hard evidence that the Ancients had anything to do with the world’s gravitic anomalies.
+However, there is no hard evidence that the Ancients had anything to do with the world's gravitic anomalies.
 No actual Ancients sites have been discovered on Coppelia and none of the other tell-tale signs of their passing are present.